How to Become a CRNA: from High School to a CRNA Program

-If you’re in High School
+If You’re in High School

-At this stage, it’s important to build a strong science and math background.
+- At this stage, it’s important to build a strong science and math background.
 Taking classes like AP Biology, AP Chemistry, Statistics, and Anatomy & Physiology will help to prepare you for your undergraduate nursing program as well as your future CRNA graduate program.
 Other helpful classes include Advanced English, Physics, Spanish, and Pre-Calculus as these courses will come in handy as a college applicant, during your nursing career, in preparation for the GRE, and in CRNA school.

-Some high school students attend school over the summer to become an Emergency Medical Technician (EMT).
-Research your local squad and the requirements for becoming an EMT – it may be possible to fit this into your plan and working as an EMT provides early exposure to many aspects of nursing.
+- Some high school students attend school over the summer to become an Emergency Medical Technician (EMT).
+Research your local squad and the requirements for becoming an EMT – it may be possible to fit this into your plan, and working as an EMT provides early exposure to many aspects of nursing.

-Team sports and part-time jobs are always valuable.
+- Team sports and part-time jobs are always valuable.
 If you have time, consider a healthcare related club at school, volunteer at your local hospital, and/or shadow some RNs, CRNAs, and anesthesiologists – you may meet people that will allow you to shadow them later on in college, so do not fret about doing this in high school if the opportunity does not present itself.
 You can be a medical assistant or scribe, a dental assistant, a medical receptionist, an optometry assistant, etc.

-Apply to nursing schools.
+Apply to nursing schools:

 - I highly recommend becoming a Certified Nursing Assistant (CNA) after completing your college-level anatomy, physiology, and pathophysiology courses.
 In order to do this, you will need to apply through the state department of public health, providing a copy of your transcript that proves you have taken the necessary courses to be exempt from going to CNA school.
 Once your application is accepted, you can take the required test which involves simple skills demonstrations and a written exam.

-Get your BSN
+Get your BSN:

 - Consider getting your CCRN, ACLS, and/or PALS certifications for a leg-up in the interview process.
 Often, these are included in your training as a new grad nurse upon hire, so they are not required.

-Work your way to an ICU, especially at a well known academic hospital.
+- Work your way to an ICU, especially at a well known academic hospital.
 Learn as much as you can from CRNA’s, anesthesiologists, and more experienced nurses.
 You may want to ask to take care of sicker patients and express a willingness to float to other ICUs for a more well-rounded experience.
 Consider working towards certifications such as Critical Care Registered Nurse (CCRN).
 If applicable get your Cardiac Medicine Certification (CMC) and Cardiac Surgery Certification (CSC).

-Pick out a few CRNA programs that you want to apply to.
+- Pick out a few CRNA programs that you want to apply to.
 Consider location, costs, attrition rates, employment rates, board exam pass rates, the clinical sites provided, student opinions of the program, etc. If the programs that interest you require a course (like organic chemistry) that you haven’t taken, a possible option is to take that (those) course(s) at your local community college or online.
 If you did not have outstanding grades in your university pharmacology/physiology/pathophysiology courses, consider re-taking those courses at a high level at your local community college or online to demonstrate your command of that material.

-Shadow a CRNA.
+- You should also try shadowing a CRNA.
 Join your unit’s pain committee or unit counsel.
 Get involved in quality improvement and research.
 Volunteer.
 Spend ample time writing your statement of purpose and be able to articulate why you want to be a CRNA (you may also want to have other nurses proofread your statement to make sure that you answer the question, stay on topic, and stay within the word count).
 Be sure to articulate why you want that program specifically, and do your research.

-Prepare for CRNA School Applications and Beyond:
+Prepare for CRNA School Applications